aldefouw/redcap_cypress/README.md

 You can login with an admin user versus a standard user depending on what functionality you are trying to test.

-You can specify what user is currently logged in using the built-in method #set_user_type.
+You can specify what user is currently logged in (within your tests themselves - the configuration simply specifies the user credentials for these users) using the built-in method #set_user_type.

 For instance: